IskandarAyuphan/psychological-aspects-and-bmi/questionnaire.md

 In the **last month**, how often have you felt or thought a certain way?

 Response scale:
-0 - Never;
+- 0 - Never
-1 - Almost never;
+- 1 - Almost never
-2 - Sometimes;
+- 2 - Sometimes
-3 - Fairly often;
+- 3 - Fairly often
-4 - Very often
+- 4 - Very often

 | Item Code | Question Item |
 |-----------|---------------|